Discoverable Search Feature Overview

 When a user clicks on the Digital Hive Salesforce report, because it's a launchable object, the user will not be able to run the report.
 Instead, a customizable message will appear, similar to the following image.

-Similar to the browing experience, the locked items appear in the search results when a user performs a search.
+Similar to the browsing experience, the locked items appear in the search results when a user performs a search.

 Included in the 2024.2 release is a new facet type, called Access, that allows a user to filter out objects based on whether they currently have access to the content.
 For example, using the previous search results, a user wants to see just the content that they currently don't have access to, so they select the Locked facet, and the search results are refined.

-If report names contain sensitive information, like a report called Next Quarter Layoffs for example, consider renaming the report before enabling the Discoverable Search feature.
-Although users won't be able to execute the Next Quarter Layoffs report, because they don't have access to it, they will be able to see that the reports exist and could assume that layoffs are imminent.
+If report names contain sensitive information, like a report called Next Quarter Layoffs for example, consider renaming the report before enabling the Discoverable Search feature without creating some visibility rules.
+Although users won't be able to execute the Next Quarter Layoffs report, because they don't have access to it, without visibility rules they will be able to see that the reports exist and could assume that layoffs are imminent.
+More about visibility rules in the next section.

 Enabling Discoverable Search

 In version 2024.2, a mechanism was added that will display all Digital Hive content that have been indexed, regardless of access permissions that a user has to the content.
-Here are the steps to leverage this:
+This is no longer required as of version 2025.2.
+Here are the steps to enable the feature:

 1. In Services, stop Digital Hive - node1